Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-26-ml-theory-pt2.md

 $$R(h_\text{mem}) \leq 0 + \infty \leq \infty$$

 But wait a second!
 For a linear hypothesis of the form $h(x) = wx + b$, we also have $\|\mathcal{H}\| = \infty$ as there is infinitely many lines that can be drawn.
 So the generalization error of the linear hypothesis space should be unbounded just as the memorization hypothesis!
-If that's true, why does perceptions, logistic regression, support vector machines and essentially any ML model that uses a linear hypothesis work?
+If that's true, why does perceptrons, logistic regression, support vector machines and essentially any ML model that uses a linear hypothesis work?

 Our theoretical result was able to account for some phenomena (the memorization hypothesis, and any finite hypothesis space) but not for others (the linear hypothesis, or other infinite hypothesis spaces that empirically work).
 This means that there's still something missing from our theoretical model, and it's time for us to revise our steps.
 A good starting point is from the source of the problem itself, which is the infinity in $\|\mathcal{H}\|$.